-The application submission site for 2014 travel awards will open in March.
+The application submission site for 2014 travel awards is now open.

 Travel Award Guidelines for 2014